Men’s Health – 2024

 What Is The State of Men’s Health in Australia?

 Australian men are not good at going to the doctor.
-According to the Australian Institute of Health and Welfare, 40% of the ill health and premature death of Australia men could have been significantly reduced, or prevented all together.
+According to the Australian Institute of Health and Welfare 2022 study, 40% of the ill health and premature death of Australian men could have been significantly reduced, or prevented all together.
 But, for a myriad of reasons, men are less likely than women to see a GP when sick, and are more likely to ignore physical and psychological symptoms.

 When they do get to the doctor’s office, they tend to be treated for more acute illnesses, injuries, and psychological problems, and are less likely to have a regular GP.